 We found that VN improves patient health outcomes compared to standard of care.
-However, at a placeholder price of \$1,000,000, the high cost makes this unlikely to be a cost-effective intervention at commonly used cost-effectiveness thresholds.
-However, for ultra-rare diseases, decision-makers in the US and in international settings often give special weighting to other benefits and to contextual considerations that lead to coverage and funding decisions at higher prices, and thus higher cost-effectiveness ratios, than applied to decisions about other treatments.
+The high cost makes this unlikely to be a cost-effective intervention at commonly used cost-effectiveness thresholds.
+However, if a societal perspective is used for a younger population, VN is likely to be cost-effective compared to standard of care at a threshold of \$150,000/QALY.
+In addition, for ultrarare diseases, decision-makers in the US and in international settings often give special weighting to other benefits and to contextual considerations that lead to coverage and funding decisions at higher prices, and thus higher cost-effectiveness ratios, than applied to decisions about other treatments.

-We found that VN provided more health benefits when given to a younger population, and was therefore more likely to be cost-effective for younger patients.
-We also found that inclusion of indirect and non-medical costs slightly decreased the total incremental costs for VN, and therefore slightly decreased cost-effectiveness ratios.
-However, in all base case scenarios, VN would require large discounts to reach commonly used thresholds of cost-effectiveness.
+We found that VN provided more health benefits when given to a younger population, and was therefore more likely to be cost-effective for younger individuals.
+We also found that inclusion of indirect and non-medical costs decreased the total incremental costs for VN, and therefore decreased cost-effectiveness ratios.

-6. Additional Considerations
+5. Additional Considerations

-6.1 Other Benefits and Contextual Considerations
+5.1 Other Benefits and Contextual Considerations

-Our reviews seek to provide information on other benefits offered by the intervention to the individual patient, caregivers, the delivery system, other patients, or the public that would not have been considered as part of the evidence on comparative clinical effectiveness.
+Our reviews seek to provide information on other benefits offered by the intervention to the impacted individuals, caregivers, the delivery system, other patients, or the public that would not have been considered as part of the evidence on comparative clinical effectiveness.
 These elements are listed in the table below.